Blizzard/node-rdkafka/README.md

   1. `git submodule init`
   2. `git submodule update`
 * To run the unit tests, you can run `make lint` or `make test`.
 * To run the integration tests, you must have a running Kafka installation available.
 By default, the test tries to connect to `localhost:9092`; however, you can supply the `KAFKA_HOST` environment variable to override this default behavior.
+Run `make e2e`.

 # Usage